Itamichan/Japan-Wanderlust/README.md

 | SENDGRID_API_KEY | provided by SendGrid once on creation of your API Key |

 * The link to your index-html page you can find on opening the index.html file in your bucket (japan-wanderlust).
-* All the values for the dabase you can find under your Heroku Account > Resources > Heroku Postgres > Settings > Database Credentials
+* All the values for the dabase are found under Heroku Account > Resources > Heroku Postgres > Settings > Database Credentials.

 9. Enable the web worker on Heroku.
     * Go to "Resources" > under Free Dynos choose to edit your dyno - turn it on and confirm it.